juliesherm/Pivot_Points_CONUS/README.md

 # Pivot_Points_CONUS
 Scripts used to create and analyze pivot points for the continental United States.

+Much of the data and methods for this work is inspired by
+ -  Landscape pivot points and responses to water balance in national parks of the southwest US by Thoma, Munson, and Witwicki [https://doi.org/10.1111/1365-2664.13250](https://doi.org/10.1111/1365-2664.13250)
+ -  Robust projections and consequences of an expanding bimodal growing season in the western United States by Tercek, Gross, and Thoma [https://doi.org/10.1002/ecs2.4530](https://doi.org/10.1002/ecs2.4530)

 The workflow for this project is approximately as follows:

 ## Download and process MODIS data